KRFOSS/kali-docs/development/setting-up-packaging-system/index.md

 #### sbuild

 We also will need to set up sbuild.
-Although this isn't too difficult, it does require some extra setup.
+Although this isn't too difficult, it does require some extra setup:

 ```console
 kali@kali:~$ sudo mkdir -p /srv/chroots/